 Unlike laptops and phones, where buying an older model might save you some money and be worth it in terms of bang for your buck, the Oculus Quest 2 is better when it comes to price as well.
 The Oculus Quest 2 starts at $299, which is $100 cheaper than the original Oculus Quest.
-Even if you opt for the Oculus Quest 2 with 256GB of storage, it's still selling for $399, which is the starting price of the original Oculus Quest.
+Even if you opt for the Oculus Quest 2 with 256GB of storage, it's still selling for $399, which is the starting price of the original 64GB Oculus Quest.

 The Oculus Quest 2 is better across the board than the original Oculus Quest, and those improvements come with few drawbacks.
 The Oculus Quest 2 is more powerful, lighter, more refined, and cheaper than the original Oculus Quest.
-If you love your original Oculus Quest and want to get an even better VR experience, the Oculus Quest 2 is worth the upgrade.
+So if you love your original Oculus Quest and want to get an even better VR experience, the Oculus Quest 2 is worth the upgrade.

 Easy, powerful VR

 Gaming like you've never experienced before

 Facebook has improved seemingly everything with the second-generation Oculus Quest, making this the VR console to get.

 The Oculus Quest was a great headset during its time, but it has since been passed by the Oculus Quest 2.
 Unless you find an absolute killer deal on the original Oculus Quest, you should grab its successor.

 We may earn a commission for purchases using our links.
 Learn more.